AdobeDocs/campaign-standard-learn.en/help/acs/privacy/custom-resources-for-privacy-requests.md

 ---
-title: Modify custom resources when setting up Adobe Campaign Standard (ACS) for privacy requests
+title: Modifying custom resources when setting up Adobe Campaign Standard (ACS) for privacy requests
 description: When setting up Adobe Campaign Standard (ACS) to handle privacy requests you need to ensure that any custom data that is linked to a profile is deleted when the profile is deleted.
 This video explains how to modify your custom resources in order to fulfill this requirement.
 feature: GDPR, CCPA
 topic: